Montebello, Calif. - Theta

 by audio-component supplier

-Amplifier Technology Inc
+Amplifier Technology Inc., which also

 owns the B&K Components, ATI, AudioAccess, and BGW brands.